JoelGRod/Flutter-Base_App/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-It's necessary to define the domains secrets (Api keys) at /lib/shared/secrets, an example is provided in that location
+It's necessary to define the domains secrets (Api keys) at /lib/shared/secrets, an example is provided in that location (remove dist word and add your API Key).